Sign-up for Our Newsletter!

 2. Dividing Marital Assets Can Throw Portfolios Out of Balance

-Dividing marital assets, such as bank accounts, investments, and retirement savings during divorce, can lead to an imbalance in your investment portfolio.
+Dividing marital assets, such as bank accounts, investments, and retirement accounts during divorce, can lead to an imbalance in your investment portfolio.
 This shift may result in investments that no longer align with your post-divorce financial objectives or risk tolerance.
-Collaborating with a financial advisor to review and realign your portfolio can help ensure that your investments align with your evolving financial situation and future goals.
+Collaborating with a certified divorce financial analyst or other financial advisor to review and realign your portfolio can help ensure that your investments align with your evolving financial situation and future goals.

 3. Differing Tolerance for Risk and Involvement with Investments